Jeff Sebo

-Jeffrey Raymond Sebo (born February 24, 1983) is an American philosopher.
-He is clinical associate professor of environmental studies, director of the animal studies MA program, and affiliated professor of bioethics, medical ethics, and philosophy at New York University.
+Jeffrey Raymond Sebo (born February 24, 1983) is an American philosopher and animal rights activist.
+He works at New York University, where he is an associate professor of environmental studies and an affiliated professor of bioethics, medical ethics, philosophy, and law.
+He is the director of the university's Center for Environmental and Animal Protection, director of the university's Center for Mind, Ethics, and Policy, and co-director of the university's Wild Animal Welfare Program.

+Sebo specializes in animal ethics, bioethics, and environmental ethics; agency, well-being, and moral status; moral, legal, and political philosophy; and the ethics of activism, advocacy, and philanthropy.

 In 2022, he published his first sole-authored book, Saving Animals, Saving Ourselves.
+This was followed by The Moral Circle: Who Matters, What Matters, and Why in 2025.

 Early life and education

 Sebo is the son of Sheryl L. Sebo, an organist, and Eric J. Sebo, a systems special operations manager, of Plano, Texas.

 He studied philosophy and sociology at Texas Christian University, graduating summa cum laude with a BA in 2005.
-In the same year, he published his first academic article, "A Critique of the Kantian Theory of Indirect Duties to Animals," in Animal Liberation Philosophy & Policy.
 During his studies, he founded two animal rights groups in Fort Worth, Texas, one that hosted movie nights and ran leafletting campaigns and another that facilitated care for feral cats.

 Sebo completed his PhD at New York University in 2011.
 His dissertation, The Personal Is Political, was supervised by Derek Parfit, John Richardson, Sharon Street, and J. David Velleman (chair of the committee).

 Career

+In 2005, Sebo published his first academic article, "A Critique of the Kantian Theory of Indirect Duties to Animals," in Animal Liberation Philosophy & Policy.

-After graduating, Sebo took a postdoc at New York University (NYU) in animal and environmental studies until 2014, when he took up a one-year postdoctoral position in bioethics with the National Institutes of Health.
+After completing his PhD at New York University (NYU), he held a postdoctoral fellowship there in animal and environmental studies until 2014, when he moved to the National Institutes of Health for a one-year postdoctoral position in bioethics.
 From 2015 to 2017, Sebo worked as a research assistant professor of philosophy at University of North Carolina at Chapel Hill, where he was the associate director of the Parr Center for Ethics at the university.
 He returned to NYU in 2017 as a clinical assistant professor in environmental studies, with affiliate roles in bioethics, medical ethics, and philosophy.
-He directs the university's animal studies MA programme.
+From 2018, he was the founding director of NYU's MA in animal studies; this was integrated in the Center for Environmental and Animal Protection, also founded in 2018, which was directed by Dale Jamieson.